ed-donner/llm_engineering/SETUP-PC.md

 ### Part 2: Install Anaconda environment

-There is an alternative to Part 2 if this gives you problems.
+If this Part 2 gives you any problems, there is an alternative Part 2B below that can be used instead.

 1. **Install Anaconda:**